-Eleven practitioners from across Dumfries and Galloway met in Galashiels at the end of September to explore conflict resolution and restorative practices.
+Practitioners from across Dumfries and Galloway met in Galashiels to explore conflict resolution and restorative practices.

 Participants brought a wealth of knowledge on the subject, as well as insightful questions on how to embed good practice in their own work and wider working and learning environments.